Stavely

 Stavely is a town in southern Alberta, Canada.
 It is located 110 km south of Calgary on Highway 2 and 16 km east of Willow Creek Provincial Park.

 History

 Stavely was named for Alexander Staveley Hill, managing director of the Oxley Ranching Company that was founded in 1882 by John R Craig on 100,000 acres of grazing rights.

 The Canadian Pacific Railway once ran through the town.
 Its closure led to the removal of all but one of Stavely's grain elevators.

-The people of Stavely and the area are proud of their friendliness and community spirit.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, the Town of Stavely had a population of 544 living in 269 of its 287 total private dwellings, a change of from its 2016 population of 541.
 With a land area of 1.78 km2, it had a population density of in 2021.

 In the 2016 Census of Population conducted by Statistics Canada, the Town of Stavely recorded a population of 541 living in 265 of its 290 total private dwellings, a change from its 2011 population of 505.
 With a land area of 1.83 km2, it had a population density of in 2016.